bnjbvr/typed-objects-explainer/valuetypes.md

 fields named `0...n-1` and all with the same type, plus a named field `length` with the value `n`.

+### Value Object Arrays

+Just as for struct types, value type definitions have an accompanying constructor for dynamic arrays of instances of the type, as [described in the core explainer](core.md#typed-object-arrays).

 ## Instantiating value types

+Instantiating a value type works much the same as for struct types, except it doesn't require using the `new` operator since values don't have nominal identity.
+In fact, just as for `Symbol` calling a value type definition function with `new` throws an exception.

 You can create an instance of a value type by calling the type definition: